An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Diversity and Generalization in CAD

-\paragraph{Role of Pretraining:} \citet{tu-etal-2020-empirical} show that larger pretrained models generalize better from minority examples.
-Therefore in our case we would expect CAD to have limited benefit on larger pretrained models since they can already leverage the diverse (but scarce) robust features revealed by SNLI examples.
-The results of BERT \cite{devlin-etal-2019-bert} and RoBERTa \cite{Liu2019RoBERTaAR} models trained on SNLI CAD are shown in Table ~\ref{tab:nli_pretraining}.
-When using RoBERTa, CAD does not improve over the SNLI seed baseline, which suggests that current CAD datasets may not have much better coverage of robust features than what stronger pretrained models can already learn from benchmarks like SNLI.
+\paragraph{Role of Pretraining.} \citet{tu-etal-2020-empirical} show that larger pretrained models generalize better from minority examples.
+Therefore, in our case we would expect CAD to have limited benefit on larger pretrained models since they can already leverage the diverse (but scarce) robust features revealed by SNLI examples.
+We compare the results of BERT \cite{devlin-etal-2019-bert} and RoBERTa \cite{Liu2019RoBERTaAR} trained on SNLI CAD in Table \ref{tab:nli_pretraining} --- both models are fine-tuned on the SNLI CAD dataset and are evaluated on the OOD set (MNLI).
+For the RoBERTa model (pretrained on more data), CAD no longer improves over the SNLI baseline, suggesting that current CAD datasets may not have much better coverage of robust features than what stronger pretrained models can already learn from benchmarks like SNLI.